boo1ean/benchmarks/README.md

 What is this?
 -------------
-This repo contains different benchmarks for different languages
+This repo contains different benchmarks for different languages.

 List of contents
 ----------------